muppet9010/Factorio-Inbuilt-Lighting/README.md

 	* Creative Mode mod - Instant Construction & Deconstruction
 	* Picker Extended - Dollies feature

-Should mod compatibility issues occur the command "inbuilt-lighting-reset" is included to tidy up any issues prior to support being added.
+Should mod compatibility issues occur the command "inbuilt-lighting-reset" is included to tidy up any legacy issues that had occurred prior to support being added.
 It removes and then re-adds all inbuilt lighting entities on the map.

 Factorio Bugs and Oddities